Demand for skilled staff

 Week 8 (13 Mar-17 Mar) - Advanced Processing and Validation

 Week 9 (20 Mar-24 Mar) - Exam

-The course will be concluded with a final test and participants will receive a certificate of completion.
+The course was concluded with a final test and participants received a certificate of completion.

 The training school will be organized by the two academic partners: